gwleuverink/scalpel/readme.md

   ```

-4. Before you can use the additional Blade directives you have to clear all compiled views.
+**4. Before you can use the additional Blade directives you have to clear all compiled views.**
   ```
   php artisan view:clear
   ```